 Different species are in flight at different times of year.
-For example, adult Norfolk Hawker (Anaciaeschna isoceles) are usually seen from May to July while the Migrant Hawker (Aeshna mixta) is usually in flight from July to October.
+For example, adult Norfolk Hawker (Anaciaeschna isosceles) are usually only seen in June and July while the Migrant Hawker (Aeshna mixta) is usually in flight from August to October.

 3. Where was it found?